cosmos/developer-portal/hands-on-exercise/1-native/4-add-message.md

 $ make install
 ```

-Now, you should see the `create` command:
+Now you should see the `create` command:

 <CodeGroup>
 <CodeGroupItem title="tx">